Professional Issues in Clinical Practice

 Linked to the following assessments:

-demonstrate reflective practice skills, including awareness of strengths and weaknesses, stress management and self-care
+begin developing reflective practice skills, including awareness of strengths and weaknesses, stress management and self-care

 Linked to the following assessments: